hanaelmourad/Mclm-August-Paper/README.md

 This repository contains an R project with the following subfolders and files around the paper titled "Anthropocene Literature":

 ## Corpus description

-Anthrocorpus
+There are two corpora in the folder; a target corpus and a reference corpus.

-The Anthropocene corpus, serving as the target corpus, consists of 7 post-apocalyptic novels written post-1945.
+The Anthropocene corpus, serving as the target corpus, consists of 7 post-apocalyptic novels written between 2006 and 2017.

 frequency list (types in list: 42983, tokens in list: 477332)

 ## Genre:
 Post-apocalyptic fiction

-Bestsellers Corpus
 Bestsellers Corpus, serving as the reference corpus, consists of 8 random best sellers.

 ##Genre: